Low-Rank Parity-Check Codes Over Finite Commutative Rings: LRPC Codes Over Finite Local Rings

 \section{LRPC Codes Over Finite Local Rings}

-In this Section, we use the same notations as in Subsection \ref{ss3}, that is to say, $R$ is a local ring with maximal ideal $\mathfrak{m}$ and residue field $\mathbb{F}_{q}=R/\mathfrak{m}$ and $S$ is a Galois extension of $R$ of dimension $m$.
+In this section, we use the same notations as in Section \ref{sec:prelims}, that is to say, $R$ is a local ring with maximal ideal $\mathfrak{m}$ and residue field $\mathbb{F}_{q}=R/\mathfrak{m}$, and $S$ is a Galois extension of $R$ of dimension $m$.